Particular/docs.particular.net/transports/sql/index.md

 ## Advantages

- * No additional licensing and training costs; many Microsoft stack organizations have SQL Server installed and have knowledge required to run it.
+ * No additional licensing and training costs; many Microsoft stack organizations have SQL Server installed and have the knowledge required to manage it.
  * Mature tooling, such as [SQL Server Management Studio (SSMS)](https://docs.microsoft.com/en-us/sql/ssms/download-sql-server-management-studio-ssms).
  * Free to start with the [SQL Server Express edition](https://www.microsoft.com/en-au/sql-server/sql-server-editions-express).
  * Queues support competing consumers (multiple instances of the same endpoint feeding off the same queue) so scale-out doesn't require a [distributor](/transports/msmq/distributor/).